 Lifelong resident of Texas

-Married since 1974 to Connie Sue Barlow (4th grade schoolteacher)
+Married since 1974 to Connie Sue Barlow (former 4th grade schoolteacher)

 Four Children(four TAMU college graduates)